xfcai89/sldg/README.md

 **sldg_2d_nonsplitting**: This folder contains the conservative SLDG schemes for 2D linear transport problems

 **VP**: This folder contains the conservative SLDG schemes with different methods for nonlinear transport problems

+- If you have questions, please send email to xfcai@bnu.edu.cn